AVOID THESE OFF-ROAD NEWBIE DRIVING MISTAKES

 To gain more traction in places where you’ll get easily bogged, you need to lower the tyre pressure.
 But every vehicle is different, and the appropriate pressure for your 4WD tyres might be different from the next person.
 There are many pressure ranges that owners suggest, but the best way to find what fits your vehicle is through trial and error.

 Some new owners make the mistake of overloading most of the time.
 They pack a lot of stuff and complain when their 4WD can’t handle it.
-Usually, off-road vehicles are already heavy, and bringing along too much stuff won’t help it perform well.
+Usually, off-road vehicles are already heavy, and bringing along too much stuff won’t help performance.

 If you’re going on a camping trip and bringing along your 4WD, you don’t have to bring every camping item in your possession.
 Just take the necessities with you.
-Food, water, shelter, necessary tools and gear, a first aid kit and fuel are the items that must be in your camping priority list.
+Food, water, shelter, necessary tools and gear, a first aid kit and fuel are some of the items that you should prioritize.
 It’s best to leave unnecessary camping items at home apart from those mentioned.

 NOT BEING PREPARED

-This is the opposite of packing too much.
-Don’t pack too little that you’re underprepared.
-If you’re worried about overpacking, make a checklist of the bare minimum you’ll need.
-Prioritise the ones on top of the list.
+Not being prepared is the opposite of packing too much.
+If you’re worried about overpacking, make a checklist of what you really need.
+Prioritize the ones on top of the list.

-Usually, bringing along the necessities doesn’t overload your vehicle anyway, so you don’t have to worry about it too much.
-There is a balance between overloading a vehicle and being underprepared, and you must know how to strike it.
+Usually, bringing along the necessities doesn’t overload your vehicle anyway.
+There is a balance between overloading a vehicle and being underprepared, and you must know how to strike the right balance.

 DOING TOO MUCH